GiGurra/flycd/README.md

 ### Where it needs improvement

-* Performance: It needs some persistence of incoming webhooks.
+* Performance: It needs some way of determining if webhooks interfere with each other.
 Right now they are just executed one at a time (they are queued to a single worker to avoid races)..
+* Consistency: It needs some persistence of incoming webhooks.
+Right now if FlyCD goes down during a deployment, the deployment will be lost.
 * Consistency: It needs regular jobs/auto sync for apps that don't send webhooks, like 3rd party tools where we probably can't add webhooks.
 * Security: It needs some security validation of webhooks from GitHub :D. Currently, there is none so DOS attacks are